JuliaAI/MLJ.jl/docs/src/index.md

 binding the resulting "meta-model" to data in a *machine* for evaluation using cross-validation.

-Load and instantiate a gradient tree-boosting model:
+Loading and instantiating a gradient tree-boosting model:

 ```julia
 using MLJ